Tax planning for digital nomads & online entrepreneurs

 What makes Cyprus even more interesting?

-In Cyprus, the cost to operate and maintain one or many of your royalty concepts can be deducted by the 2.5% royalty tax.
+In Cyprus, the cost to operate and maintain one or many of your royalty concepts can be deducted in full.
+80% of the income from royalties on software is exempt from tax.

-Therefore, your total tax will often be lower than the 2.5%, and for some entrepreneurs it will be as low as around 1%.
+Therefore, your total tax will often be lower than the overall 2.5% royalty tax, and for some entrepreneurs, it will be zero.

 Should you then move to Cyprus?